ayatkevich/test-saga/README.md

 ```

 Notice, that `calls` does not actually check if we pass the same function.
-So, this 'localStorage.getItem' will be only used for printing assertion errors.
+The helper will use 'localStorage.getItem' to print assertion error.
 And you can actually pass any function in the implementation.

-If you want to check that our saga calls exact function, you can pass not a string value to the calls helper as a first argument but a function itself.
+If you want to check that our saga calls exact function, you can pass not a
+string value to the calls helper as a first argument but a function itself.

 So,